dreipfundflachs/Project-Euler-Solutions/README.md

 ## Benchmarks

-All solutions are original (in the sense of not having been taken from someone else).
-The following among them take more than 1 second to execute on my
+All of the solutions are original (in the sense of not having been taken from someone else).
+The following among them take more than 1 second to execute on my computer:
-computer:

 | Problem number   | Runtime (approx.)   |
 | :--------------: | :-----------------: |